SAP/cloud-security-services-integration-library/README.md

 This library streamlines the process of handling token validation for tokens issued by Xsuaa or Identity services and obtaining token details, such as principal and audiences from the security context.

 :exclamation: For backward compatibility there is [spring-xsuaa](/spring-xsuaa) library available that supports only Xsuaa service integration, but with the next major release it will be removed.
-- If you're already using [spring-xsuaa](/spring-xsuaa) you in your project you should plan the time to migrate to the [spring-security](/spring-security), see [migration guide](/spring-xsuaa/Migration_JavaContainerSecurityProjects.md).
+- If you're already using [spring-xsuaa](/spring-xsuaa) in your project you should plan the time to migrate to the [spring-security](/spring-security), see [migration guide](/spring-xsuaa/Migration_JavaContainerSecurityProjects.md).
 - If you're just setting up your project you should use [spring-security](/spring-security) library.

 In the table below you'll find links to detailed information.